Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-system.md

 Ordinarily, an expression with type $S$ is compatible with expected type $T$ when $S <: T$.
 In specifically defined cases, an expression may also be compatible with $T$ through an *expected-type-directed conversion*.

+In the definition of a conversion, $T$ denotes its target type and $S$ denotes its *source compatibility type*, against which the subject is checked before the conversion is applied.

 An expected-type-directed conversion permits an expression occurrence to produce a value of the expected target type when ordinary compatibility does not hold.
 The concrete conversion rule defines the resulting value and its runtime behavior.